arnold-parge/screen_loader/README.md

 - **Default loader**: if you don't specify global loader or override local loader, this loader will be used

 ### PS
+- PRs are welcome
-PRs are welcome.
-Please raise issue if you face any on https://github.com/arnold-parge/screen_loader.
+- Please raise issues on https://github.com/arnold-parge/screen_loader.
+- Open for suggestions ❤️